-Richard S. Busch is a partner in the litigation section of King & Ballow.
+Richard S. Busch is a Partner in the Litigation Section of King & Ballow, and is the Head of the Firm's Entertainment and Intellectual Property practice group.
 Prior to joining the firm in 1991, Mr. Busch served as law clerk to the Honorable John V. Parker, Chief Judge of the United States District Court for the Middle District of Louisiana.

 Mr. Busch received his law degree from Loyola University Law School where he was a member of the Loyola University Law Review and the Moot Court Board, serving as Spring National Team coach.
-In addition, Mr. Busch received the American Jurisprudence Award for Secured Transactions and the Fishman Award as the outstanding commercial law student for the 1988-89 school year.
-Mr. Busch was a Contributing Editor to Vitello, More Noise From The Tower of Babel = Making “Sense” out of Reves v.
-Ernst & Young, 56 Ohio State Law Journal 1363, and is a member of the Nashville, Louisiana and American Bar Associations.
+In addition, Mr. Busch received the American Jurisprudence Award for Secured Transactions and the Fishman Award as the outstanding commercial law student.

 Mr. Busch also represented Eminem’s music publisher, Eight Mile Style in a copyright infringement action against Apple, Inc., and Aftermath Records, in a trial involving whether Apple obtained the necessary publishing licenses allowing it to make Eminem songs available for digital download on iTunes.
 The trial settled after nearly a week of testimony.